Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: The correspondence for the quintic three-fold in genus zero

 \subsection{Determining the Lagrangian cone of FJRW theory}

 \paragraph{The twisted Lagrangian cone.} This section introduces a symplectic space $\Vcal_{\tw}$ and a Lagrangian cone $\Lcal_{\tw}$, which approximate the symplectic space $\Vcal_{\RW}$ and the Lagrangian cone $\Lcal_{\RW}$.
 This will ultimately allow us to determine the function $J_{\RW}$ and the entire Lagrangian cone $\Lcal_{\RW}$.
-A similar story, with a different symplectic space $\Vcal_{\tw}$, holds on the Gromov--Witten side, see \cite{Gi}.
+A similar story, with a different symplectic space $\Vcal_{\tw}$, holds on the Gromov--Witten side, see \cite{Gi}, \cite{Gib} and the systematic treatment of twisted potentials in \cite{CG}.
+The definition of $\Vcal_{\tw}$ is based on two observations: Lemma \ref{lem:assemble} and Lemma \ref{lem:limit}.